-The shoulder rotator cuff is comprised of four muscles and their tendons that control the function of the shoulder that connects the upper arm bone (humerus) with the shoulder blade (scapula).
-The rotator cuff is responsible for holding the ball of the humerus firmly into the shoulder socket and, along with the deltoid muscle, helps to raise the arm.
+The rotator cuff is comprised of four muscles and their tendons that control the function of the shoulder and connects the upper arm bone (humerus) with the shoulder blade (scapula).
+The rotator cuff helps to hold the ball of the humerus firmly into the shoulder socket.
+Furthermore, it works with the the deltoid muscle to make raising your arm possible.

 Generalized pain in the shoulder is the most common symptom of a rotator cuff tear.
 This is often more severe at night.
 Depending on the severity of the damage, a loss of motion and strength in the shoulder can also result.

-If the tear is minor, treatment may include physical therapy, anti-inflammatory medications and a cortisone injection.
-If the tear is significant, surgery is often indicated.
+If the tear is minor, your treatment may include physical therapy, anti-inflammatory medications and a cortisone injection.
+If the tear is significant, your shoulder specialist may recommend surgery.

-Due to the most recent surgical advances, repairing a torn rotator cuff is most often done arthroscopically through several tiny incisions.
+Due to the most recent surgical advances, shoulder surgeons perform a torn rotator cuff repair arthroscopically through several tiny incisions.
 The surgeon works with small instruments including a miniaturized camera, while looking at the inside of the shoulder on a television monitor.